WELCOME TO RECEPTION CLASS

 In Reception Class we will be planning through topics that focus on the children’s interests.
 To start the school year we are concentrating on ourselves and our families.
 Many of our teaching activities are multi-sensory, encouraging children to use all their senses and extend their experiences.
 We will also be experimenting with sounds, encouraging children to listen carefully, copy sounds and repeat rhythms.
 This will improve their ability to hear sounds within words and develop their reading and writing skills.

 In Reception Class P.E is taught as separate lessons and our P.E days are Tuesday and Friday.
-Please remove all jewellery (including earrings) on these days and tie back long hair.
+Please remove all jewelry (including earrings) on these days and tie back long hair.

 PLEASE MAKE SURE THAT ALL ITEMS OF CLOTHING ARE LABELLED!